 “Do not go where the path may lead, go instead where there is no path and leave a trail." -- Ralph Waldo Emerson

-Kelly Sandstrom has over twelve years of experience in project management, IT and operations in the consulting and tech industries.
-She graduated from Indiana University Bloomington Kelley School of Business with a Bachelors degree in Computer Information Systems, Business Process Management and Operations Management; and a minor in Math.
+Kelly Sandstrom has over thirteen years of experience in project management, IT and operations in the consulting and tech industries.
+She graduated from Indiana University Bloomington Kelley School of Business with a Bachelor's degree in Computer Information Systems, Business Process Management and Operations Management; and a minor in Math.

-Kelly currently holds the Project Management Institute Project Management Professional (PMP) certification as well as the Certified Associate in Project Management (CAPM), and the CompTIA Project+.
+Kelly currently holds the Project Management Institute Project Management Professional (PMP) certification as well as the Professional Scrum Master I (PSM I), Certified Associate in Project Management (CAPM), and the CompTIA Project+.

-Prior to becoming the Secretary for Women & Hi Tech, she was an active member and volunteer, and in 2017 was honored to receive the inaugural W&HT Volunteer of the Year award.
-Kelly also volunteers with Pass the Torch for Women Foundation, the Central Indiana Chatper of the IU Alumni Association, the Junior League of Indianapolis and Indy Reads.
-In her free time, Kelly enjoys reading 80+ books a year, riding her bike, exploring Indianapolis with her boyfriend Scott, and spending time with her two adorable nieces as much as possible.
+Prior to becoming the Secretary for Women & Hi Tech, she was an active member and volunteer, and in 2017 was honored to receive the inaugural Women & Hi Tech Volunteer of the Year award.
+Kelly also volunteers with Pass the Torch for Women Foundation, and is a board member for the Project Management Institute Central Indiana Chapter.
+In her free time, Kelly enjoys reading as many books as possible, riding her bike, exploring Indianapolis with her husband Scott, and spending time with her two adorable nieces as much as possible.